COMPSCI331-2021/asg-concert/README.md

 The parent project's POM includes common dependencies and properties that are inherited by the 3 modules.

 #### System architecture
-The system as a whole is a *tiered* architecture, in which a browser application, driven by a *web app*, communicates via HTTP with the *web service* you will create for this assignment.
+The system as a whole is a *tiered* architecture, in which a browser application, driven by a *web app*, communicates via HTTP with the *web service* you will create for this project.
 A high-level overview can be seen in the below diagram:

 ![](./spec/system-architecture.png)

 #### Client module
 The client module contains a *web application*, built using technologies such as HTML5, CSS, JavaScript, JSP, and JSTL.
-This web application is capable of acting as a *client* to the web service which you will create for this assignment, as shown in the diagram above.
+This web application is capable of acting as a *client* to the web service which you will create for this project, as shown in the diagram above.
 The client contains both browser-based and server-based code (written in JavaScript and Java, respectively) which communicate with the `service` layer over HTTP.

 The client is intended to be a demonstration of the kind of web application that can be powered by the web service you will create.
 You will not need to modify the application, other than potentially altering the value of `Config.WEB_SERVICE_URI`, but the application can be used as part of your testing.